8dcc/rule110/README.md

 ![Example image 2](https://raw.githubusercontent.com/r4v10l1/rule110/main/examples/example2.png)

 ## Todo
-- ~~The image does weird shit depending on the width.
-If HEIGHT > WIDTH, the image is ok.~~
+- [X] The image does weird shit depending on the width.
+If HEIGHT > WIDTH, the image is ok.
+- [ ] Format the code.